 WISER has over 460 core substances, with a substance list that contains over 4700 names when including aliases (synonyms of the core substances).
 This number of core substances represents a balance between having a wide array of substances and limited memory space on a handheld device.
 Substances were chosen by reviewing each substance in terms of how hazardous it is, its likelihood to be in an incident, and inputs from emergency responders, toxicologists, and medical personnel.

-A: For Windows, iOS, Android, Windows Mobile, BlackBerry and Palm OS platforms, WISER is available only through download from the Internet.
+A: For Windows, iOS, and Android, WISER is available only through download from the Internet.
 Please go to the Download page.
 If you are unable to download and would like a CD, please see this topic on our technical support page for details on obtaining one.

 A web-based version of WISER, WebWISER, is also available, and will work with most web browsers, including those on many mobile devices.